tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 visualise which data points belonged to which species.
 Maybe it would be useful to do something similar with the data in our histogram.

-In order to be able to achieve this ggplot2 provides the concept of faceting, the ability to split your data by one or more variables.
+In order to achieve this ggplot2 provides the concept of faceting, the ability to split your data by one or more variables.
 Let us split the data by ``Species`` using the ``facet_grid()`` function (:numref:`ggplot-faceted-histogram`).